All Apple WWDC's privacy features in one place

 "One of the reasons that people choose Apple products is because of our commitment to privacy," Federighi said.

-He announced new features for Apple's MacOS and iOS 12 that will protect your privacy, including blocking trackers on Safari and making it harder for advertisers to identify your devices.

-While WWDC is typically for Apple to show off its latest software, privacy issues have caused major backlash for tech companies as scandals continue to make headlines.
+Apple typically shows off its latest software at WWDC, but privacy issues have jumped to the fore following major backlashes for tech companies.
+And data scandals continue to make headlines.

-Tech giants like Facebook and Google have experienced backlash from lawmakers and lawsuits as millions of people are becoming aware of how much data companies have gathered from them.
-Facebook is still dealing with its Cambridge Analytica scandal, where the UK-based company obtained data on 87 million people without their permission.
+Tech giants, including Facebook and Google, have experienced criticism from politicians, as well as lawsuits, as millions of people become aware of how much data companies have gathered from them.
+Facebook is still dealing with the Cambridge Analytica scandal, in which the UK-based company obtained data on 87 million people without their permission.

-In a March interview commenting on Facebook's scandal, Apple's CEO Tim Cook said it purposely chose privacy over profit by refusing to sell customer data.
+In a March interview, Apple CEO Tim Cook said his company purposely chose privacy over profit by refusing to sell customer data.

-With Apple selling more than 1 billion iPhones and the iPhone X as the top-selling smartphone in early 2018, people have also raised concerns with how the company protects your data.
+Still people have raised concerns about how Apple protects your data, in part because it has sold more than 1 billion iPhones and the iPhone X was the top-selling smartphone in early 2018.

-Lawmakers questioned how Apple would protect data from its face-scanning Face ID, while advocates had security concerns for iCloud users in China.
-Apple was also among the device makers who Facebook gave access to for data about users and their friends.
+Lawmakers have also questioned how Apple will protect data from its face-scanning Face ID, while advocates had security concerns for iCloud users in China.
+Apple was among the device makers that Facebook gave access for data about users and their friends.
 Apple's integration with Facebook ended in 2016.

-Federighi said that Safari would be introducing blockers for third-party trackers on websites, like tracking cookies from Facebook.
+Federighi said Safari would be introducing blockers for third-party trackers on websites, such as tracking cookies from Facebook.

 "We've all seen these like buttons and share buttons," he said.
 "It turns out, these can be used to track you, whether you click on them or not.
 So this year, we are shutting them down."